terascope/teraslice/docs/api.md

 }
 ```

-#### POST /v1/jobs/{jobId}/_recover
+### POST /v1/jobs/{jobId}/_recover

-THIS API ENDPOINT IS BEING DEPRECATED: issues a recover command, this can only be run if the job is stopped, the job will attempt to retry failed slices and to resume where it previously left off
+THIS API ENDPOINT IS BEING DEPRECATED: issues a recover command, this can only be run if the job is stopped, the job will attempt to retry failed slices and to resume where it previously left off.

 ```sh
 $ curl -XPOST 'localhost:5678/v1/jobs/5a50580c-4a50-48d9-80f8-ac70a00f3dbd/_recover'